Using circular org charts to create a culture of collaboration

 Fortunately, there is a variety of software you can use to create and maintain org charts—you don’t have to draw them by hand unless you want to.
 Using cloud-based software to create and share org charts makes it much easier for you to stay on top of organizational changes.

 Lucidchart offers a flexible visual workspace so you can design an org chart that truly reflects your organization.
-Get started with our circular org chart template—once you have finished your org chart, the document is stored in the cloud where it can be easily accessed from anywhere at any time by any employee.
+Get started with our circular org chart template—once you have finished your org chart, the document is stored in the cloud where employees can easily access it from anywhere at any time.
 All the changes you make to the org chart are updated immediately and can be seen by anybody who has access to it.

 Additional tips for creating your circular org chart

-For your circular org chart (or any other type, for that matter) to be useful to your company, they need to include the following basic traits:
+For your circular org chart (or any other type, for that matter) to be useful to your company, it needs to include the following basic traits:

-• Every employee needs to be represented.
+• Represent every employee.
 Include phone numbers, physical location, email addresses, team membership, and so on.
 If possible, include a picture to make it easier for employees to put names with faces.

-• Each chart should make it clear who reports to whom so users can understand how information flows in the company.
+• Make it clear who reports to whom so users can understand how information flows in the company.

 • Update your charts often.
 Org charts are only as useful as the information they contain.
 Employees will be reluctant to refer to the charts if the information is outdated or incorrect.